Hello and welcome to the November newsletter from Orkney.com.

 With autumn in full swing and winter just around the corner, you’d be forgiven for thinking the Orkney events calendar slows down in November.
 Well, think again!

-Music fans should head to the Sound Archive at the Old Library this month.
-On stage there on the 2nd will be local favourites The Stereo Lobsters, followed by The Revellers on the 3rd, Talisk on the 4th, Taylor Swift and Katy Perry Tribute on the 17th and Siobhan Miller on the 24th.
+The Sound Archive at the Old Library has a couple of great gigs this month.
+See a Taylor Swift and Katy Perry Tribute on the 17th and Siobhan Miller on the 24th.
 Find the Old Library on Facebook for ticket information.

-If you’re still keen on touring some of Orkney’s finest sites then you can join guided walks at the Standing Stones of Stenness every Wednesday at 10am, and at the Ring of Brodgar every Thursday at 1pm.
+Remember, there are always excellent options available if you'd like a guided tour in the islands this November.
+Join the Rangers at the Standing Stones of Stenness every Wednesday at 10am, and at the Ring of Brodgar every Thursday at 1pm.
 There are also tours of the upper levels of St Magnus Cathedral on Thursdays and Saturdays at 11am and 2pm – phone 01856 874 894 to book.

 That’s just a taste of events in Orkney during November.
-There’s always lots more happening around the islands – keep up to date with the Visit Orkney events page, pick up a copy of local newspaper ‘The Orcadian’ every Thursday or tune into BBC Radio Orkney every weekday morning from 0730 on 93.7FM or on Facebook
+There’s always lots more happening around the islands – keep up to date with our events page, pick up a copy of local newspaper ‘The Orcadian’ every Thursday or tune into BBC Radio Orkney every weekday morning from 0730 on 93.7FM or on Facebook.

 Orkney wildlife watch

 Autumn is an exciting time to watch Orkney’s wildlife in action, from sea to sky.
 Find out what you can experience this November.